JorgenBrattang/Color-racing/README.md

 Student of Code Institute, Jörgen Brattäng

 ## Acknowledgements
 I would like to acknowledge my mentor <a href="https://github.com/seunkoko" title="Link to GitHub profile" rel="nofollow">Oluwaseun Owonikoko</a> which gave my game a goal, which I did not think about.
-My family for helping me progress and support me, and not to forget the tutors and community of slack that helped me understand how to understand the concepts of programming.
+My family for helping me progress and support me, and not to forget the tutors and community of slack that helped me understand how to understand the concepts of programming JavaScript.